AXISBANK

 Analysts had expected a profit of 65.27 billion rupees, according to estimates compiled by LSEG.

-Loans by Indian banks have been growing at double-digit percentages since April 2022, but that has made lenders scramble for deposits, forcing them to either slow their loan growth or pay higher interest on deposits, and weighing on margins.
+Loans by Indian banks have been growing at double-digit percentages since April 2022.
+That has made lenders scramble for deposits, forcing them to either slow their loan growth or pay higher interest on deposits, and weighing on margins.

 Gross non-performing assets ratio, a key gauge of lenders' asset quality, improved to 1.44% at the end of September, compared with 1.54% three months earlier, and 1.73% a year ago.

-However, provisions for bad loans nearly tripled to 22.04 billion rupees as the bank set aside additional funds worth 5.2 billion rupees as a "prudent" measure, it said in a press release.
+However, provisions for bad loans nearly tripled to 22.04 billion rupees as the bank set aside additional funds worth 5.2 billion rupees as a "prudent" measure, it said.

 Axis Bank's shares ended 1.9% lower ahead of the results amid a weak broader market.